 Student Leadership development is based on a model whereby girls and boys in Year 6 are elected by staff and students into the Student Council Executive.
 Students from other year levels fulfil roles as class representatives.

 Apart from the Student Council hosting the weekly school parades, this representative body organise significant fundraising ventures throughout the year generating money to support a range of social causes.
 The Student Council also makes a contribution back to the school each year.

-An example of the Student Council's undertakings was the financial support provided to schools damaged in recent cyclones in Queensland, payment for the installation of drinking fountains on the school oval, and the installation of covered seating for the pick-up and drop-off area.
+An example of the Student Council's undertakings was payment for the installation of drinking fountains on the school oval, and the installation of covered seating for the pick-up and drop-off area.
+The Student Council also makes a financial contribution to the camping program of the school.